luanpotter/shattered-wilds/docs/classes.md

 | Intuitive (WIS)| Mage     | Artificer | Druid      | Minstrel    |
 | Innate (CHA)   | Sorcerer | Machinist | Shaman     | Bard        |

+See [Arcane Spellcasting](arcane.md) for a detailed breakdown of what each Role and Flavor entails.

 ## Mystics

 There are a total of 9 Mystic classes, which are divided in a 3x3 matrix depending on their Role (primary attribute and source of their powers) and Flavor (wether they purely dedicate to their channeling or have some mixed martial characteristics).